aureliusenterprise/m4i_atlas_core/m4i_atlas_core/api/README.md

 ### Atlas

 The `atlas` submodule provides a collection of functions to interact with the Apache Atlas API.
-These functions allow you to create, retrieve, update, and delete various entities, types, and glossaries in Apache Atlas.
+These functions enable you to create, retrieve, update, and delete various entities, types, and glossaries in Apache Atlas.

+The API functions make extensive use of the [data object model](../entities/atlas/README.md) included with this library, which corresponds to the data object model for the Apache Atlas API.
+You can find the official Apache Atlas API documentation at [this link](https://atlas.apache.org/api/v2/index.html).

-The next sections include examples on how to use each API function.
+The following sections include examples demonstrating how to use each API function.

 #### `create_entities`